-I am in San Diego at the moment at a Mastermind event with Craig Ballantyne, Bedros Keuilian, Mike Whitfield, Shawna Kaminski and about 30 other health and fitness professionals.
+At the moment, I am in San Diego at a Mastermind event with Craig Ballantyne, Bedros Keuilian, Mike Whitfield, Shawna Kaminski, and about 30 other health and fitness professionals.

-(Okay, this is not from San Diego but a shot when flying over Seattle at sunrise.)
+(Okay, this is not from San Diego, but a shot when flying over Seattle at sunrise.)

-Great program and here is my take on things…..
+It’s a great program, and here is my take on things…..

-Instructor Mike Gillette presents an inspiring and easy-to-understand manual on Psychology of Strength.
-He begins this manual with a glimpse into his personal story of strength and tackles one of the major limitations of acquiring desirable outcomes regarding strength building routines and procedures.
+Instructor Mike Gillette presents an inspiring and easy-to-understand manual in Psychology of Strength.
+He begins this manual with a glimpse into his personal story of strength and tackles one of the major limitations of acquiring desirable outcomes regarding strength-building routines and procedures.
 This major limitation is the mind.

 Some highlights from Psychology of Strength:

-#1 – Understanding Mental Toughness
+1. Understanding Mental Toughness

-#2 – Presentation Of Exercises
+2. Presentation Of Exercises

-#3 – Going beyond the exercises
+3. Going beyond the exercises

-#4 – Easy to read and quite inspiring too
+4. Easy to read and quite inspiring, too

-#5 – From weakness to strength
+5. From weakness to strength

-#6 – A less than perfect past or beginning?
+6. A less-than-perfect past or beginning?

-Perhaps you have a less than perfect past or beginning.
+Perhaps you have a less-than-perfect past or beginning.
 If this is the case, it’s time to set this aside and step into the realization of the strength you can build!
 The strength that you can have!!
 It is nice to have some hope.
 You can take advantage of the personal story of strength from Mike Gillette and use these instructions and exercises to help transform your life.
-Mike also discusses his beginning or starting point which included an unintended pregnancy, a broken marriage and poverty.
+Mike also discusses his beginning or starting point, which included an unintended pregnancy, a broken marriage, and poverty.
 Perhaps you have different circumstances that have helped to keep you in a state of weakness.
 You could overcome this as the Psychology of Strength instruction manual shows you the way forward.

-#7 – Peak Performance State (PPS)
+7. Peak Performance State (PPS)

 If you ever thought you could not accomplish something, your mindset could have something to do with this.
 The Psychology of Strength instruction manual emphasizes the mindset as a learned skill.
 If you consider this to be true or can find logic in this frame of thinking, then you will be on the right path with this manual because there is a high correlation between what the mind thinks and what the mind determines you can do.
 Discover your Peak Performance State!
 The good news is that even if your mind does not think that a strength transformation is possible, there is the opportunity for your mind to L-E-A-R-N to think this way.
 Mindset is a learned skill!
-Doesn’t this knowledge alone make you want to dive into the manual to learn more?
+Doesn’t this knowledge make you want to dive into the manual to learn more?